 This is the holy grail, the authentic, and the paradigm that defines all other Explorer guitars.
 If you are a dedicated player that wants the real deal, and who is willing to pay for superior quality, look no further than the Gibson Explorer.
 A true classic.

-The whole time through we go to a tight low end and rich midrange, with the bridge pickup giving us a brighter and more aggressive tone.
+The whole time through, we got a tight low end and rich midrange, with the bridge pickup giving us a brighter and more aggressive tone.
 We particularly liked the bridge pickup with the tone knob high for high levels of saturation, especially for riffing.
 On the other hand, the neck pickup was fantastic for solos that sing, with a balanced and well-defined tone across the entire frequency spectrum.
 Here, we tried it with different levels of distortion and preferred mid to lower-distortion settings, including overdrive.

 Although this guitar excels for distorted tones, it can also handle cleans quite well.
-We really liked the true PAF humbuckers sound that we got at both positions, perfect for strumming clean parts and open chords.
+We really liked the true PAF humbuckers sound we got at both positions, perfect for strumming clean parts and open chords.
 So if you want the time-tested tone of a classic Gibson, this Gibson Explorer is the guitar for you.

 A highly stylized version of a classic body shape.